 Working to preserve the rich equestrian history of East Aurora.

 Membership in the driving society is open to anyone interested in advancing the “art and sport of pleasure driving.”
 Most of our members drive for pleasure, some participate in competition, and others do not currently drive at all, but enjoy participating in activities, or volunteering at the annual competition or community service projects.
 Juniors can join in all of the club’s activities.
 Members of the East Aurora Driving Society come from all walks of life; what they all share is a love of horses and driving!
 Join us!

-For thirty-eight years, the driving society has celebrated East Aurora’s storied history as the world’s trotting nursery: when the town was known for the large Standardbred breeding farms of the Hamlin, Jewett and Knox families.
-Cicero Hamlin’s “Mambrino King” was judged to be the “The Handsomest Horse in the World”.This was also a time when it was not uncommon for village drivers to challenge one another to a spirited race down Main Street, while spectators cheered and waged bets on the action!
+In the late 19th century, East Aurora was known as the world’s "trotting nursery" for the large Standardbred breeding farms of the Hamlin, Jewett and Knox families, and and the world's only mile long indoor training track.
+It was also home to Cicero Hamlin’s “Mambrino King”, who was judged to be the “The World's Most Handsomest Horse!".This was also a time when it was not uncommon for village drivers to challenge one another to a spirited race down Main Street, while spectators cheered and waged bets on the action!

 It was East Aurora’s equestrian activities that first attracted Roycroft founder, Elbert Hubbard to the village, where he soon founded his community of craftsman and artisans.
 In the 1920's, 30's and 40's the Knox family farm was the anchor for "The East Aurora Hunt Club" " and Polo Stable.

 In 1976, " Racing Days" was founded as a community-wide celebration of the area's equestrian history.
 Each July, the two-day event brought thousands of visitors from across New York State and Canada, who lined village streets to see sulky races, polo matches, and the Parade of Carriages and pleasure driving competition.